claudiofahey/pravega-samples/spark-connector-examples/README.md

 #### Run a PySpark batch job that reads events from the file *sample_data.json* and writes to a Pravega stream

 ```
+cd ~/pravega-samples/spark-connector-examples
 ./run_pyspark_app.sh src/main/python/batch_file_to_pravega.py
 ```

-The file *sample_data.json* has the following conents:
+The file *sample_data.json* has the following contents:
 ```
 {"id": 1, "key": "a", "message": "Hello world."}
 {"id": 2, "key": "b", "message": "Welcome to Pravega!"}